 4. Vigilance and anticipation: preventing the resurgence of your data

-- Use strong, unique passwords for each account.
+- Use strong and unique passwords for each account.

 - Stay informed about new technologies and privacy practices.

-5. Consequences and limits of deletion
+5. Consequences and limitations of removal

-Conclusion: towards responsible and controlled navigation
+Conclusion: Towards responsible and controlled navigation

 Never forget: vigilance and proactivity are the keys to a responsible and controlled digital presence.